Fred E. Haynes Jr.

 Fred Elmore Haynes Jr. (January 5, 1921 – March 25, 2010) was a United States Marine Corps major general who served in World War II and the Vietnam War.
 He completed his Marine Corps career as deputy chief of staff for Research, Development and Studies at Headquarters Marine Corps.
-He was the older brother of actor and Dallas television personality, Jerry Haynes aka Mr. Peppermint, and uncle of musician & artist Gibby Haynes.
+He was the older brother of actor and Dallas television personality, Jerry Haynes aka Mr. Peppermint, and uncle of musician and artist Gibby Haynes.

 Early years

-Fred E. Haynes was born on January 5, 1921, in Dallas, Texas, as the son of Fred E. Haynes Sr. & Louise Schimelpfenig and had four siblings: Jerry, William, Hal and sister Mary Louise.
+Fred E. Haynes was born on January 5, 1921, in Dallas, Texas, as the son of Fred E. Haynes Sr. and Louise Schimelpfenig.
+He had four siblings: Jerry, William, Hal and sister Mary Louise.
 He spent his childhood in Plano, Texas, where his maternal grandfather Frederick Schimelpfenig served as mayor and later operated a grocery store.
-He attended the Plano High School and following the graduation in summer of 1937, he enrolled in the Southern Methodist University in Dallas.
+He attended Plano High School and following the graduation in summer of 1937, he enrolled in Southern Methodist University in Dallas.
 Haynes was active in football and track teams during his time at the university and was the vice president of Delta Phi Alpha fraternity in his senior year.
 He graduated in June 1941 with a Bachelor of Science degree in Biology.

 Military career

 World War II

-Following his graduation, he worked as reporter for the Dallas Morning News, but after the Japanese attack on Pearl Harbor in December 1941, he decided to volunteer for the military service.
+Following his graduation, he worked as reporter for The Dallas Morning News, but after the Japanese attack on Pearl Harbor in December 1941, he decided to volunteer for the military service.
 Haynes entered the Marine Corps Reserve as private on March 13, 1942, and was attached to Reserve Officers' Class at Officer Candidates School at Quantico Base, Virginia.

 He completed the course on June 13, 1942, and was commissioned second lieutenant on that date.
 He subsequently attended the Platoon Leaders Course in August of that year and then accepted regular commission.
 Haynes was then appointed an instructor and platoon leader at Quantico and took part in the training of new officers.
 During his duties there, he was promoted to the rank of first lieutenant in February 1943.

 Haynes was transferred to Camp Pendleton, California in February 1944 and attached to the newly activated 28th Marine Regiment under the command of former Marine Raider (the "Raiders" were disbanded in February 1944), Colonel Harry B. Liversedge.
 He was promoted to the rank of captain one month later and appointed regimental assistant to the regimental operations officer, Major Oscar F. Peatross.
 Haynes subsequently took part in the extensive training and finally sailed to the Pacific theater in early October 1944, reaching Hawaii during the same month.
 The 28th Marines were stationed at Camp Tarawa and conducted amphibious training for the next four months.